Homeostatic plasticity: Epilepsy

 In a healthy brain, neuronal excitability and synaptic strength are homeostatically regulated to maintain balance between excitation and inhibition.
-Homeostatic plasticity aids the brain by maintaining balance by adjusting neural activity in response to changes in stimulation.
-In epilepsy, this process can become semi-uncontrolled, leading to excessive neural excitability.
+In epilepsy, this process can become semi-uncontrolled through damage to Narp, leading to excessive neural excitability.
 This can cause an event where after prolonged network inactivity and/or brain injuries, neurons may become more active to compensate for the irregularity, which can cause the person to be more prone to seizures.
 Homeostatic plasticity is essential for normal brain function, the overcompensation due to brain dysregulation can contribute to the epileptic activity, highlighting its complex role in both stability and dysfunction.
 There are ways to attempt to regulate the over-excitability, such as cortical stimulation which increases controlled activity and might decrease excessive excitability, achieving the balance homeostatic plasticity seeks.
 Some studies also show that electrical stimulation helps those who suffer from drug-resistant epilepsy.
 Traditional pharmacological approaches may be ineffective in restoring physiological balance in the neuronal network.
 However, therapeutic strategies targeting homeostatic plasticity mechanisms may offer a potential solution.

-Autism
+Autism spectrum disorder

 Autism spectrum disorder is a neurodevelopment disorder that is characterized by repetitive patterns of behavior, along with difficulties in social interaction and communication.
 Dysregulation of homeostatic plasticity and neural imbalance can contribute to the cognitive and behavioral symptoms associated with autism.
 Sensory inputs and intrinsic brain activity can cause long-term changes in synaptic efficiency and eventually lead to an increase or decrease in the ratio between excitatory and inhibitory neurotransmissions is found in Autism.
 Alterations in the expression of synaptic proteins that regulate excitatory or inhibitory leads to dysfunction as the ratio changes.
 An example linked to autism is Neuroligins 1-4.
 Neuroligin 1 is mainly present in excitatory synapses, neuroligin 2 is more present in inhibitory synapses, and neuroligin 3 is present in both.
 Neuroligin 4 is present in glycinergic synapses which are major contributors to the regulation of neuronal excitability as they control fluxes of sensory information.
 Mutations in neuroligins 3 & 4 have been shakily linked to autism, but neuroligins 1-3 have been found to cause primary inhibitory dysfunction in autism.
 Pruning of developing synapses in the central nervous system regulates brain size and shape into the third decade of life.
 It is a necessary process to keep the brain from being too small or large.
 Underpruning has been associated autism and results in enlarged brain size due to overgrowth of dendrites from the lack of pruning and modification of neuron number.
 Motor impairment in autism has been linked specifically to an abundance of white matter in the primary motor cortex.
 Due to 22q11.2 gene deletion syndrome, found to be connected to autism spectrum disorder, both thicker and thinner cortical regions along with regions of increased cerebral cortex folding can be found in the brain.
 Environmental factors that effect normal homeostasis are heightened in autism, stopping neurons from maintaining optimum levels of activity.